jnan806/ddns-golang/README.md

 <br/><br/>
 ### How To Run
-Enter the ddns-golang/bin directory and execute the executable files of the corresponding operating system and platform to complete once binding.
+- Enter the ddns-golang/bin directory, and copy `the executable files of the corresponding operating system and platform` to the previous directory(which is the same with `conf`).
+- Execute the copied file directly, then will complete once binding
 ```
 attention:
     In consideration of equipment performance, this project does not integrate scheduled tasks,